 Artist Danielle Donaldson has walked a creative path for as long as she can remember.
 Her love of art began, as most young souls do, with a big box of crayons and a stack of coloring books.
 Over time, she focused her artistic efforts in watercolor and graphite drawing techniques and eventually received her degree in Graphic Design.
 Her love of fine art paired with her skills as a graphic designer have provided her with an uncommon pairing of intuition and practicality.
 Her use of big color palettes and delicately drawn details allow her to spin the ordinary into imaginative and balanced compositions.
 She continues to grow as an artist by fully embracing the creative process in all she does and with each story she tells.
-She thoroughly enjoys sharing her process and imagination through online classes, in-person workshops, social media and in her book, creativeGIRL: Mixed Media Techniques for an artful life along with her second book, The Art of Creative Watercolor, available for pre-order on Amazon now!Contact
+She thoroughly enjoys sharing her process and imagination through online classes, in-person workshops, social media and in her book, creativeGIRL: Mixed Media Techniques for an Artful Life and her newest book, The Art of Creative Watercolor: Inspiration and Techniques for Imaginative Drawing and PaintingContact

 This page will be updated regularly so check back for more! (official rules and regulations at bottom of page)